 Counselor on Duty (COD)

-Each intern provides three hours weekly of crisis service, which includes walk-in clients and consultations to faculty, staff and concerned others.
+Each intern provides 2-3 hours weekly of crisis service, which includes walk-in clients and consultations to faculty, staff and concerned others.
 CAPS does not provide after-hours crisis intervention.

 Interns interns provide screening for substance use/abuse, eating and body image concerns, or attentional difficulties.
 Following an introduction to assessment options through seminar during the Fall semester, interns will choose one of the tracks based on their interest.